What to Know About Tuition & Fees

 How Much Will Tuition & Fees Be for Columbia College South Carolina?

-Full-time undergraduate students at Columbia College South Carolina were charged $28,900 in fees and tuition for the 2016 - 2017 academic year, before modifications for financial aid. $28,900 was the price of tuition.
+In the 2017 - 2018 academic year, full time students at Columbia College South Carolina were charged $17,714, before corrections for financial need. $17,714 was the price of tuition.

 Unfortunately, this school does not offer any special discounts to residents of the state.